Hideaway (De'Lacy song): Impact and legacy

+British DJ on Kiss 102 Manchester, Matt Thompson told Melody Maker in July 1995, "Deep Dish's remix is the one, I think it's incredible, really.
+I'm not somebody who plays a lot of vocal tunes but, this year, I've been able to drop in one or two, which is really good to break up a set and, for a change, there's been some quality vocal tunes coming out and this is one of them.
+It's really deep.
+When I play house, I play in a deep, trancey, dreamy style and this has got these amazing sub-bass sounds on it and it's just brilliantly put together really."
+NME's dance column Vibes ranked "Hideaway" number four in their list of "Singles of the Year" in December 1995.

 Music critic Tom Ewing said that "Hideaway" was probably his "favourite single of 1995."
+The song is featured in Grand Theft Auto: Liberty City Stories on the in-game dance station Rise FM.
 Mixmag ranked it 2nd in their list of 'The Greatest Songs of 1995', whilst Face ranked it 21st.
 In 1996, Mixmag ranked the song at number 52 in their list of 'The 100 Best Dance Singles of All Time', and they also nominated the song for their 'Greatest Dance Track of All Time' title in 2012.

-The Guardian featured the song on their 'A history of modern music: Dance' in 2011.
+The Guardian featured the song on their 'A History of Modern Music: Dance' in 2011.
 Tomorrowland included "Hideaway" in their official list of "The Ibiza 500" in 2020.
+Classic Pop ranked it number 40 in their list of the top 40 dance tracks from the 90's in 2022.